waffle-iron/infoDisplay/README.md

 ## Use ##

+# Prerequisites #

+Create a bot inside Telegram with @BotFather.
+Remember the bot's name and token.

+# Build and Execution #

-Download the source code and execute the gradle tasks createBotJarArchive and createDisplayJarArchive.
+Download the source code and edit Config.java (fill in the missing Strings with your corresponding text).
+Then execute the gradle tasks createBotJarArchive and createDisplayJarArchive.
 The output .jar-Archives represent the two parts of the program: The bot for receiving the media, and the display which display the information.
 You can find the output in the build/libs